 Another issue they solve: The occasionally bouts of laziness that overcome me when contemplating breakfast.
 Throwing some fruit and spinach into the blender doesn’t seem like much effort.
 But, well, you know how it goes.

-For these packets, I use quart-size freezer bags (which I wash and reuse).
+For these packets, I use quart-size reusable bags (which I wash and reuse).
 Here’s how I assemble them:

 - Start with a peeled banana.